 2.3.4 A large portion of Dartmoor National Park is made up of core areas.
 These are designated wildlife sites of international, national and local importance and priority habitats.
-All of these can be summarised as follows:
+All of these are summarised below:

 Special Area of Conservation (SAC) - These sites are internationally important.
 They give legal protection to habitats and species which are rare and threatened in Europe.
 The highest level of protection will be given to these sites.
 There are 3 SACs in the National Park which cover 27% of all land, see Map 2.1.